microsoft/BotBuilder-Samples/experimental/generation/readme.md

 ## Overview

-The `bf-generate` plugin is an experimental plugin for the `bf cli` tool that generates adaptive dialog assets.
-The overall workflow for generation is (see [Get Started][start] for detailed instructions):
+Dialog generation is an experimental feature that generates adaptive dialog assets.
+It is available through the `bf-generate` plugin for the `bf cli` tool and the [form dialog feature in the Bot Framework Composer][link to Getting Started with form dialogs].
+The overall workflow for either option is the same:

-1. Define your [schema](#schema-file) with optional extensions.
+1. **Define your property schema.**
-2. Generate your dialog assets using [dialog:generate][bf-generate].
+2. **Generate your dialog assets.**
-3. Run the generated assets using your own runtime, or use the [RunBot][runbot] runtime if you use standard Bot Framework SDK components.
+3. **Run the generated assets.**
-4. Test your bot using the [Bot Framework Emulator][emulator].
+4. **Test your bot using the [Bot Framework Emulator][emulator].**
-5. You can modify the generated assets using [Visual Studio Code][vscode] which supports IntelliSense and validation according to your runtime schema.
+5. **Customize the generated assets.** You can use [Visual Studio Code][vscode] which supports IntelliSense and validation according to your runtime schema or you can use Composer.
-   Eventually you will also be able to edit using [Bot Framework Composer][composer].
+6. **If you change your schema over time, update the generated assets.**

-6. If you change your schema you can update the generated assets using the `--merge` option.
+## Components

-There are three key components to understand, which are outlined below.
+There are four key components in dialog generation, which are outlined below.

 ### Schema file